 Between a rock and a hard place

-The UK’s recently signed deals with Ghana and Cameroon offer an insight into what Brexit Britain’s trade policy means for our Southern trade partners.
+In 2020 the UK signed new trade deals with Ghana and Cameroon offer an insight into what Brexit Britain’s trade policy means for our Southern trade partners.
 In the run up to the end of the transition period, these lower-middle income countries were presented with a choice: have their exports to the UK slapped with new tariffs from January 2021, or sign rushed trade deals.
 Higher tariffs would have had devastating impacts for workers in the banana plantation and tuna sectors, risking tens of thousands of devastating job losses in Ghana, a country already badly hit by pandemic-linked falls in oil and cocoa exports.
 A trade deal, on the other hand, could mean further liberalisation of a kind that has made global inequality worse and a reproduces a dynamic of exploitation.

 Ghana, for one, is experiencing the worst of both worlds at the moment – they were bullied into a last minute deal, but the delay has meant that banana exporters have been hit with tariffs of £20,000 per week, putting thousands of jobs at risk.
 The UK has pressured these countries into trade deals that could subject some sectors to vastly unequal competition resulting in job losses and de-industrialisation, and could commit countries to trade rules on services, investments and patents that favour big business and undermine regional integration.